 Insurance.
 Dental insurance is available to NASW members in Connecticut, New Jersey, parts of New York, Greater Chicago including parts of Indiana, California, and Florida through TEIGIT, The Entertainment Insurance Group Insurance Trust.
 CIGNA Dental insurance is available in most parts of the country.
 Individual insurance Golden Rule is available in Arizona, Virginia and Texas.
 Individuals should contact the companies directly to determine eligibility based on individual circumstances, location, etc.

 Travel fellowships, including awards to attend the annual ScienceWriters meeting, Van Dam fellowships for travel to the World Conference of Science Journalists, and grants for the Lindau Nobel Laureate Meetings, to name a few.
 Student members are eligible for special travel grants to the annual ScienceWriters meeting as well as the AAAS annual meeting, where NASW conducts education activities like the internship fair and mentoring program.

 Memberships are annual and run from January 1-December 31.
 Applicants are responsible for paying the full annual amount, no matter the date of joining.

 First, if you have not already done so, register for access to NASW.org as a guest.
+You will receive an email asking you to verify your registration.
 Once you have done that, you should see a "Become an NASW member" link in the upper right corner of your screen.

-Applicants for regular membership must submit five samples of work produced for a lay audience in the past five years.
-They must include the publication or airing dates for each entry.
-Also required are the names of two NASW members as sponsor.
+Applicants for regular membership are required to submit five samples of work (content should be science) produced for a non-expert audience in the past five years.
+Clips must include the publication or airing dates for each entry.
+Also required are the names of two NASW members willing to endorse the application.
 If you need to find sponsors, try searching our Find a writer section or asking in one of our public discussion groups.

 For further information, contact: